 4. Type in the URL of the company you want to spy on.

 5. Scroll down to advertising research and click on View Details.

 As promised, everything you need to research the PPC ads of another company.

 Their keywords, their ads, their landing pages, and more.

 Well, there you have it!
 A complete guide that answers the question, “what is PPC?”

-If you need any help with your PPC advertising, check out our PPC management pricing here.
+If you need any help with your PPC advertising, check out our full PPC management pricing packages here.

-Or you can also get in touch with us today.
+Or you can also reach out to our expert team today.
 We’d be happy to help!